Date: 19 March 2014. Anchor Light Fix.

 to make another light.
 Nothing is wasted aboard Seaweed.
 I installed a LED

 inside the case and called it good.
-That's what I mounted atop my day-ball
+That is what I mounted atop my day-ball

-so I'd have an anchor light up there while I resolved the issue with my
+so I would have a low power (LED) anchor light up there while I resolved the issue with my

 My main anchor light is the Owl by Bebi-electronics.